plantismash/plantismash/README.md

 The `Family model name(s)` column in the configuration file designates which domain pHMMs can be associated with a particular family.
 The `Subgroup Model` and `Match type` columns determine what is displayed on the web pages for each cluster, in the overview, and within .gbk files.

-Similar ideas in `Subgroup_Tree.txt`, the reference package (in family folders) containing the referent tree is for the pplacer to place the sequence on the tree.
+ `Subgroup_Tree.txt`, the reference package (in family folders) contains the reference tree for the pplacer to place the sequence on the tree.

 ## Using the Subgroup Module